What Are No Fault Benefits and What Do They Cover?

 No-fault insurance covers medical and hospital bills, lost earnings, as well as other expenses caused by car accidents.
 This type of coverage is also sometimes referred to as Personal Injury Protection or PIP coverage.
 No-fault coverage is available to most people injured in a car accident, including drivers, car passengers, pedestrians, bus passengers and bike riders.
 Specifically, No-Fault insurance covers:

-How Do I Process My Hospital and Medical Bills With No-Fault?car accident lawyers
+How Do I Process My Hospital and Medical Bills With No-Fault?

 Once your No-Fault application is filed, and the claim set up, the insurance company will assign you a claim number.
 The claim number must be provided to your doctor for billing purposes.
 Medical providers are required to submit their bills to the insurance company within 45 days of the treatment, or the bill may not be paid.

 You are entitled to keep receiving medical treatment until the No-Fault insurance company determines that continued treatment is no longer medically necessary.
-To do this, the insurance company will hire a doctor to examine you and decide whether you need further medical treatment.
+Our Bronx no fault lawyer will explain that the insurance company will hire a doctor to examine you and decide whether you need further medical treatment.
 If the doctor hired by the insurance company decides that you no longer need additional treatment, the insurance company can legally stop paying your bills.

 How Do I Process My Lost Earnings Through No-Fault?